nautobot/nautobot/nautobot/docs/user-guides/relationships.md

 !!! info
     In a similar fashion the destination label can be changed to meet business requirements.

 Next, some of the visibility options will be discussed.
-The first option to be demonstrated is the ability to `Move to Advanced tab`, in some views the user may want the relationship data to be displayed on the `Advanced` tab instead of within the detail view of the object.
+The first option to be demonstrated is the ability to `Move to Advanced tab`.
+In some cases a particular relationship may not be relevant to the typical user (maybe it's used exclusively in automation) and so you may want the relationship data to be displayed on the `Advanced` tab instead of within the default detail view of the object.

 First the option needs to be enabled.
 ![advanced-tab-relationship](./images/relationships/04-relationships.png)